Kidney Health Coach

 Certified Health Education Specialists/Master Certified Health Education Specialists (CHES®/MCHES®): This course is designated for Certified Health Education Specialists (CHES®) and/or Master Certified Health Education Specialists (MCHES®) to receive up to 2.0 total Category I education contact hours.
 Advanced-level continuing education contact hours are not available.

 In support of improving patient care, this activity has been planned by The American Kidney Fund and the Association of Diabetes Care & Education Specialists.
-The Association of Diabetes Care & Education Specialists is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.
+Association of Diabetes Care & Education Specialists is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 Commission on Dietetic Registration (CDR): CDR Credentialed Practitioners will receive 2.0 Continuing Professional Education units (CPEUs) for completion of this activity.
 Completion of this RD/DTR profession-specific or IPCE activity awards CPEUs (One IPCE credit = One CPEU).
 If the activity is dietetics-related but not targeted to RDs or DTRs, CPEUs may be claimed which are commensurate with participation in contact hours (One 60 minute hour = 1 CPEU).
 RDs and DTRs are to select activity type 102 in their Activity Log.
-Performance Indicator selection is at the learner’s discretion.
+Sphere and Competency selection is at the learner’s discretion.

 National Board of Public Health Examiners (NBPHE) : American Kidney Fund is an approved provider of CPH Recertification Credits by the National Board of Public Health Examiners for Certified Public Health Professionals (CPH).
 Up to 2.0 CPH Recertification Credits may be earned upon the completion of this activity.